Thomas Kinkade: Awards and recognition

-Kinkade received many awards for his works, including multiple National Association of Limited Edition Dealers (NALED) awards for Artist of the Year and Graphic Artist of the Year, and his art was named Lithograph of the Year nine times.
+Kinkade received many awards for his works including multiple National Association of Limited Edition Dealers (NALED) awards for Artist of the Year and Graphic Artist of the Year.
+His art was named Lithograph of the Year nine times.

 In 2002, Kinkade was inducted into the California Tourism Hall of Fame as an individual who had influenced the public's perception of tourism in California through his images of California sights.
 He was selected along with fellow artists Simon Bull and Howard Behrens to commemorate the 2002 Salt Lake City Winter Olympics and the 2002 World Series.
-He was also honored with the 2002 World Children's Center Humanitarian Award for his contributions to improving the welfare of children and their families through his work with Kolorful Kids and Art for Children.
+He was honored with the 2002 World Children's Center Humanitarian Award for his contributions to improving the welfare of children and their families through his work with Kolorful Kids and Art for Children.

-In 2003, Kinkade was chosen as a national spokesperson for the Make-A-Wish Foundation.
+In 2003, Kinkade was chosen as a national spokesperson for Make-A-Wish Foundation.
 In 2004, he was selected for a second time by the Christmas Pageant of Peace to paint the National Christmas Tree in Washington, D.C.
 The painting, Symbols of Freedom, was the official image for the 2004 Pageant of Peace.

-In 2004, Kinkade received an award from NALED recognizing him as the Most Award Winning Artist in the Past 25 Years.
+In 2004, he received an award from NALED recognizing him as the Most Award Winning Artist in the Past 25 Years.
 In 2005, he was named the NALED Graphic Artist of the Year.
-He was also recognized for his philanthropic efforts by NALED with the Eugene Freedman Humanitarian Award.
+He was recognized for his philanthropic efforts by NALED with the Eugene Freedman Humanitarian Award.